-The CASPA site opens on April 30, 2020, and cutoff is December 1st for CASPA cycle 2021 (first cohort matriculation May 2021, graduation August 2023).
-A rolling admissions model is utilized, so you are encouraged to apply early.
+The CASPA site opens April 29, 2021, and cutoff is December 1st for CASPA cycle 2022.
+A rolling admissions model is utilized, so applicants are encouraged to apply early.

 Due to COVID 19, all interviews will be in virtual format.
-The interview process is happening in 4 steps:
+The interview process occurs in 3 steps: